18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 You can also update TSP directly in [HR Links](/leave/#logging-into-hr-links) by following these steps:

-1. After you sign into HR Links, click on Personal Details
+1. After you sign into HR Links, click on "Personal Details"
 1. Click on the green circle next to your name
 1. Click "Benefits"
 1. Click "Benefits Summary"